-- map the core knowledge of the key theoretical approaches to understanding freelance photography, and the professional practices in the field, along with current intellectual challenges, and scholarly and professional freelance photography techniques; - work independently and in teams to systematically develop enterprising opportunities for freelance photography, developing strategies for innovation by applying traditions of research and enquiry to deal creatively with complex issues in original cases; - 3. critically evaluate professional practice in for freelance photography, along with associated research traditions and current scholarship, and communicate their conclusions clearly to specialist and non-specialist audiences; - 4. reflect on the implications of critical evaluations, in order to develop knowledge, understanding and skill in freelance photography and its scholarly context.
+- 1. Map the core knowledge of the key theoretical approaches to understanding media and creative enterprise, and the professional practices in the field, along with current intellectual challenges, and scholarly and entrepreneurial techniques; - Work independently and in teams to systematically develop enterprising opportunities in the media and creative sectors, developing strategies for innovation by applying traditions of research and enquiry to deal with complex issues in original cases; - 3.
+Critically evaluate professional practice in the media and creative sectors, along with associated research traditions and current scholarship, and communicate their conclusions clearly to specialist and non-specialist audiences; - 4.
+Reflect on the implications of critical evaluations, in order to develop knowledge, understanding and skill in media and creative enterprise and its scholarly context.